ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 A subject represents a user whose events are tracked.
 A tracker constructs events and sends them to one or more emitters.
 Each emitter then sends the event to the endpoint you configure, a Snowplow collector.

+**Please note** that this version of the PHP Tracker is dependent upon the [Snowplow 0.9.14 release][snowplow-0.9.14]; you will need to be running this version of Snowplow for the tracker to successfully send events.
+This update is required due to updates made to Hadoop Enrich and Scala Hadoop Shred jobs which have been adjusted to allow newer self-describing JSON versions.
+This in turn also relates to bumps in the versions of the custom_context schema and the payload_data schema.
+For more information, please check out tickets [#1220] [issue-1220] and [#1231] [issue-1231].

 The current flow of the PHP Tracker is illustrated below:

 [[/technical-documentation/images/php-tracker-flow.png]]